digitoimistodude/air-cookie/README.md

 ### Revision control

 Cookie policy revision number is automatically calculated from cookie categories `key`, `enabled` and `readonly` values.
-If new categories are added, some are removed or the values changed the user will be prompted with consent modal.
+If new categories are added, some are removed or the values changed the consent modal will be shown again.

-In case you wish to have manual control over revisions, use `air_cookie\categories\version` filter.
+In case you wish to have manual control over revision number, use `air_cookie\categories\revision` filter.
 First argument is the calculated revision number and second is array containing all current cookie categories.

 ### Visitor consent recording

-Finnish cookie law requires the site owners to be able to point when certain visitor has accepted the cookies.
+Finnish cookie law requires the site owner to be able to point when certain visitor has accepted cookies.
 This is why the plugin has simple visitor consent recording system.

-Each visitor is given unique uuid4 ID stored in separate cookie.
-When visitor accepts any cookie categories, their browser will send a small request to REST API which records their ID, current revision, accepted cookie categories, timestamp of the event and timestamp when the cookie expires.
-Each time visitor accepts or rejects new cookie category, new consent is recorded.
+Each visitor is given unique uuid4 ID, which is stored in separate cookie.
+When visitor accepts any cookie categories, their browser will send a small request to REST API which records their ID, current revision, accepted cookie categories, timestamp of the event and timestamp of expiry.
 This data is stored in custom databse table and does not contain any extra information about the visitor.

-You may change the visitor identification cookie name with `air_cookie\identification_cookie\name` filter and the expiration with `air_cookie\identification_cookie\name` filter.
+You may change the visitor identification cookie name with `air_cookie\identification_cookie\name` filter and its expiration with `air_cookie\identification_cookie\name` filter.

 Currently there is no way to disable this feature.